 Early College High School (ECHS)

 In addition, homeschooled students must take the Texas Success Initiative (TSI) assessment prior to registering for courses.
-The TSI Assessment cannot be used in admissions decisions at UNT, but is necessary for adequate preregistration advising.
-For more information on the TSI Assessment, please visit UNT Learning Center's TSI web page or call at 940-369-7006.
+The TSI Assessment cannot be used in admissions decisions at UNT but is necessary for adequate preregistration advising.
+For more information on the TSI Assessment, please visit UNT Learning Center's TSI web page or call 940-369-7006.

 On an individual basis, UNT may admit high school students to the freshman class after completion of the junior year of high school.
 To be considered, students must:

 - be ranked in the top quarter of their class;